shalin4788/Springboard-Do-not-refer-/Capstone Two/README.md

 │
-├── models                  <- Trained and serialized models, model predictions, or model summaries │   └── RandomForestModel        <- Generated graphics and figures to be used in reporting ├── notebooks               <- Jupyter notebooks.
+├── models                  <- Trained and serialized models, model predictions, or model summaries │   └── RandomForestModel        <- Generated graphics and figures to be used in reporting
+|
+├── figures                  <- All EDA and model saved images
+|
+├── notebooks                <- Jupyter notebooks.
 Naming convention is a number (for ordering), │   ├── 1.
 Quora Insincere Capstone Data Wrangling.ipynb │   ├── 2.
 EDA_Quora Insincere Capstone Data.ipynb
 │   ├── 3.
 Preprocessing and Training Data Development,ipynb